Conspiracy to Defraud

 • Non-economic loss: an agreement to deceive a person into acting contrary to the duty they owe to their clients or employers

-A ‘conspiracy to commit fraud’ has been defined in statute in the Criminal Law Act 1977 and can be broken down into many parts.
-Covered by the statutory law, it can be summarised as an agreement between people to commit an offence or offences, and whether that actual offence or offences is carried out is irrelevant.
+A conspiracy to commit a particular fraud can be defined under the relevant legislation.
+Under section 1 of CLA 1977 it defines what a ‘conspiracy’ is and it can be summarised as an agreement between people to commit an offence or offences, and whether an offence is carried out is irrelevant.

 The unlawful agreement can be alleged by the prosecution in a number of different ways and the type of offences are covered under the Fraud Act 2006.
 This piece of legislation came into force on 15th January 2007 and not only helped fill a number of gaps but also created additional offences.
 These offences are known as substantive offences.